-Viral gastroenteritis is an inflammation, swelling, and irritation of the inside lining of your gastrointestinal tract.
-A virus causes this illness.
-It can infect your stomach, small intestine, and large intestine.
+Viral gastroenteritis is an inflammation, swelling and irritation of the inside lining of your gastrointestinal tract.
+It is caused by a virus and can infect the stomach, small intestine, and large intestine.

 Viral gastroenteritis is very common.
-In most cases, it lasts only a few days and doesn’t require treatment.
-The biggest danger is dehydration from loss of fluid due to diarrhea and vomiting.
+In most cases, it lasts only a few days and does not require treatment.
+The greatest risk is dehydration due to fluid loss caused by diarrhea and vomiting.

 What causes viral gastroenteritis?

 Several viruses can cause gastroenteritis.
 Viruses are found in the vomit and diarrhea of infected people.
 They can live outside the body for a long time.
 Infected people can transmit the virus to objects they touch, especially if they do not wash their hands after going to the toilet.

 Employees of grocery stores with the infection can transmit it to others through food and drink.
 Sewage that enters the water supply can also spread the disease.
 Although viral gastroenteritis is sometimes referred to as "stomach flu," the seasonal flu virus does not cause it.